JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 By default, upon successful authentication, Nextcloud issues an access token that clients will use for all future HTTP requests.
 This access token should not be stored on any system other than the client requesting it.
 The user password is also stored encrypted in the Nextcloud database.

-In order to allow users to register by themselves, leveraging the webinterface, the `Registration` app can be installed and enabled, providing the usual email based signup with verification link.
+In order to allow users to register by themselves, using the web interface, the `Registration` app can be installed and enabled, providing the common email based signup with verification link.
 In a production setting we would have to setup a server email account to provide the verification links and other email based services.

 ### Security measures

 Nextcloud comes with a set of secure defaults to address the security of the system.
 In order to implement secure file storage, if the user data is sensible, Nextcloud allows to enable file encryption on the server side.
 This will reduce the performance of the system but will prevent an intruder that gains access to the data to read it.
 When file encryption is enabled, all files can still be shared by a user using the Nextcloud interface but won't be sharable directly from the remote server.
-Note that enabling encryption also increases the amount of space required by each file.
+Note that enabling encryption also increases the amount of storage space required by each file.

 To enable encryption from the web interface simply login as admin, search for the Default Encryption module app and enable it.
 Then to enable file encryption: